 The REH’s foundations were laid during an initial period of development (2012-2014).
 This involved assessing the progress made by each organisation, as well as their needs and difficulties.
 Thematic meetings were held, which gave rise to technical briefing notes and articles.
 The members of the network during this launch phase were: Action contre la Faim, the French Red Cross, ICRC, Médecins du Monde, Médecins Sans Frontières Suisse, UNDP, Solidarités International, Terre des Hommes Lausanne, Triangle Génération Humanitaire, the UNEP/OCHA Joint Environment Unit and Groupe URD.

+2021 marked the beginning of a new period for the REH, which now provides its member NGOs with operational support.
 Members want the network to be able to help them concretely to reduce their environmental footprint, starting with their carbon footprint.
 As a result, the organisation of the network has had to be revised and it has adopted a more formal form of governance so that it can facilitate concrete initiatives by its members while maintaining its initial activities of sharing and disseminating knowledge.
+With input from several members of the network, a form of governance based on consensus decision-making was adopted in February 2022.
+This establishes the new way that the network is organised, as explained in the ‘Organisation’ section.

-Since February 2022, The REH is made up of three types of interdependent bodies: the Forum, the Working Groups (WG) and the Steering Committee (COPIL).
+Since February 2022, the REH has been made up of three interdependent bodies: the Forum, the

 The Forum is where network members exchange ideas, engage in debate and share information and experiences.
 As such, it actively contributes to collective reflection, particularly related to the network’s strategy and advocacy.